New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 Daily Fantasy Sports (DFS), the format popularized by DraftKings and FanDuel in which players assemble virtual rosters of real athletes and compete for cash prizes based on statistical performance, was formally legalized in New Jersey in 2017 under Assembly Bill A-3532.
 The legislation classified DFS as a game of skill rather than gambling, solidifying its legal status and establishing a licensing framework administered by the New Jersey Division of Consumer Affairs.

 Unlike sports betting, which requires players to be 21 or older, the minimum age for DFS participation in New Jersey is 18.
 This lower age threshold reflects the skill-game classification and aligns with DFS age requirements in most other U.S. states.
-All licensed DFS operators in New Jersey are required to implement responsible gaming tools, including deposit limits, self-exclusion options, and problem gambling resources, ensuring that even the skill-game sector operates within a consumer-protective regulatory framework.
+All licensed DFS operators in New Jersey are required to implement responsible gaming tools, including deposit limits, self-exclusion options, and problem gambling resources.

 DFS Legal Status & Licensing Requirements